jpawz/scripts/README.md

 fourth column: status (empty when part wasn't renamed, "OK" if part was renamed)

 # split-speech.py
-Looks for pauses in sound file and streches the pauses to give time for repeating previous pice of speech.
-The purpose of this script was to prepare sound file for pronunciation exercises (repeting speech) for foreign language practice.
+Looks for pauses in sound file and stretches the pauses to give time for repeating previous piece of speech.
+The purpose of this script was to prepare sound file for pronunciation exercises (repeating speech) for foreign language practice.
 The pause duration is equal to previous piece of sound duration.

+# windchill_add_alternative.py
+Adds alternative parts to WTParts in windchill PDM system.
+Gets data from Excel *.xlsx sheet, where first column contains part number and second column - alternative part number.